nubxd11-lab/Big_Block_Mod/README.txt

 solutions at that time.

 5. The Red Lego Block
-Remember the times that you have stepped on a lego block?
+Remember the times that you have stepped on a Lego block?
 It must've hurt badly!
 And yes, we have put this block into the mod to make things funny.
 This block is coded to deal half a heart of damage when stepped on, walked on, jumped on and when landed on.
 This block is a red in colour, and has studs popping out of the top to look like each block slots on the other.